noalac/RageAdventureWeb/README.md

 And this repo mainly focuses on web implementations of games.

 More Info:
-  Processing is an extension of Java, so the processing codes can be easily packed into a Java Applet or Application.
+  Processing is an extension of Java, so the Processing codes can be easily packed into a Java applet or application.
 However, in this repo, I am using the processing.js to convert processing into JavaScript.
 Which can run in a "canvas" component with the support of HTML5.
-That's to say, you can play with your brower.

-The game can be instantly played at http://rage.sinaapp.com
+Please visit http://rage.sinaapp.com to start playing.(Chrome recommend)

+Libraries:
+Processing.js - the sister project of Processing, designed for the web Pjs-2D-Game-Engine(Pomax) - A Processing library for use in 2D game making

 ChangeLog
 ================